jessepollak/blog/_posts/2012-11-13-lets-secure-secruity-defaults-together.md

 > Instead, authors of crypto libraries need to step up and implement secure defaults, as well as provide solid documentation on the do's and don'ts of their libraries.

-Let's make the web a more secure web together.
+Let's make the web a more secure place together.

 <p class='endnote'>If you're wondering, Clef has made sure that our SECRET_KEY has never left the production server and that our cookies are stored in JSON.
 If you want to learn more about the identity platform that we are building, which replaces usernames and passwords with a user's mobile phone, check us out <a href='https://clef.io'>here</a></p>